Welcome to Kentucky!

 Aunt Karen arrived and after a pleasant evening hanging out in the backyard, we had a yummy dinner of slow simmered pot roast with carrots and mashed potatoes.

 The next day, the plan was to color the patio with a semi-transparent stain to brighten it up, camouflage the crack, and give it a fresh look.
 First step was to apply a coat of primer.
 While it was drying, Jeff and I made a trip to Bardstown Rd. where he visited a friend and I walked to Dot Fox, a quaint yet funky boutique, to purchase some new Rainbow Sandals.
 On our way back, we stopped and grabbed a sack of White Castles...because you can't just get them anywhere, you know!
-After a quick stop at Mom's Music to gather a few guitar supplies, we were back to finish the patio.

 Once at the house, we all grabbed rollers and started to work.
 When my friend, Angela, called to say she was driving up the street I handed my roller to Kelly so he could take over where I left off along the edge.
 The color went on well and dried to a subtle, smooth finish.